-In this example, the TOP rule anchors the match to the start and end of the string, so that the whole string has to be in valid JSON format for the match to succeed.
-After matching the anchor at the start of the string, the regex attempts to match either an <array> or an <object>.
-Enclosing a regex name in angle brackets causes the regex engine to attempt to match a regex by that name within the same grammar.
-Subsequent matches are straightforward and reflect the structure in which JSON components can appear.
+Rule TOP anchors the match to the start and end of the string, so that the whole string has to be in valid JSON format for the match to succeed.
+It then either matches an <array> or an <object>.
+Subsequent calls are straightforward, and reflect the structure in which JSON components can appear.

 Regexes can be recursive.
-An array contains value.
-In turn a value can be an array.
-This will not cause an infinite loop as long as at least one regex per recursive call consumes at least one character.
-If a set of regexes were to call each other recursively without progressing in the string, the recursion could go on infinitely and never proceed to other parts of the grammar.
+An array contains value, and in turn a value can be an array.
+That won't cause any infinite loops as long as at least one regex per recursive call consumes at least one character.
+If a set of regexes were to call each other recursively without ever progressing in the string, the recursion could go on infinitely, never progressing in the string and never proceeding to other parts of the grammar.